telerik/kendo-vue/knowledge-base/grid-export-two-grids-to-one-excel-file-same-sheet.md

 });
 ```

-The actual export of the Grids' data is done by this line:
+This line exports the Grids' data:

 ```js-no-run
 toDataURL(options).then(saveFn);